 · If the sexual immorality is desired out of desire for pleasure or adventure, maturity and stability would say, “My desire for pleasure and adventure must not reign supreme in my life.
 Whatever good I may think would come of this, it is not good and will not bring good.”

 d.
 Hear me now, my children: We sense the serious nature of Solomon’s appeal.
-Perhaps he understood how adultery brought disaster to his father, King David (2 Solomon 11).
+Perhaps he understood how adultery brought disaster to his father, King David (2 Samuel 11).

 4. (8-14) The ruin adultery brings.

 And do not go near the door of her house,